 Categorizing Audience Data

 The audience data is generally categorized into three groups, and they are as follows:

 The demographic data can include the general information of the audience, such as gender, age, income, and so on.
 Depending on the quality of your database, you may also have other details such as job title, company name, industry, and so on.

 The Psychographic data is slightly more complex than the other two data we mentioned above.
 This data dives a little deeper into the prospect’s day-to-day life.
-Psychographic data analyze aspects like hobbies, values, opinions, and even their attitude towards the product/service you offer.
+Psychographic data analyzes aspects like hobbies, values, opinions, and even their attitude toward the product/service you offer.

 Create a Buyer Persona

 The buyer persona is an imaginary fictional character created to describe a business’s ideal customer.
 This is possible by carefully identifying the common traits and pain points of your customer base.
 Creating a buyer persona can simplify all your marketing efforts, including the direct mail process.

 Some more ways through which you can get a better understanding of your target audience include: